NightmareXIVTest/nightmarexivtest.github.io/index.md

 ---
 Welcome to NightmareXIV!
 I'm happy to announce the official launch of plugin commissions.
 I've been doing them privately here and there, but now anyone can have a plugin made specifically for them - at an affordable price.

+Commissions are currently open and development times are normal.
+{: .open }

+Commissions are currently open, but development times will be extended due to increased load.
+{: .congested }

+Commissions are currently closed.
+Only update requests or additional features for previously commissioned plugins are available.
+In addition, development times will be extended due to increased load.
+{: .closed }

 ## Why choose NightmareXIV
 - Development of plugins since 2020;
 - Large number of plugins created (browse here);